Judith Ann Grimes Mathis - WBBJ TV

 Judith Ann Grimes Mathis

 Judith Ann Grimes Mathis, age 61, passed away on Sunday, April 16, 2023, at the Jackson Madison County General Hospital.
-All services are under the direction of the Bells Funeral Home.
+A Celebration of Life Gathering will be held on Friday, April 28, 2023, at the Bells Funeral Home from 12:00 PM until 2:00 PM

 Mrs. Judy was born in Jackson, TN on August 16, 1961, to the late David Grimes and Mrs. Judith Annette Fisher Grimes of Milan, TN.
 She worked in management for KFC and Taco Bells.
 Mrs. Judy enjoyed her special TV shows and listening to music.